 - The fewer items are able to move while in transit, the better, so ensure everything is packed well.

 Choosing to start an eCommerce business that includes frozen or perishable items shouldn’t be held back by shipping.
-With so many express shipping options offered by most of the top shipping companies (USPS, FedEx, and UPS particularly), any business can meet their needs and grow quickly.
+With so many express shipping options offered by most of the top shipping companies (USPS, FedEx, and UPS particularly), any business can meet its needs and grow quickly.
 Be sure to do your research about the best options that may suit your business instead of what may be available or the least costly.
 The last thing you want is to pay more in the end because you didn’t think your decision through.

 Shipping frozen food is tough but completely doable.
-PluginHive allows eCommerce merchants to directly streamline their shipping process right from cart to doorstep through real-time shipping prices, tracking options, automation of shipping labels and more.
+PluginHive allows eCommerce merchants to directly streamline their shipping process right from cart to doorstep through real-time shipping prices, tracking options, automation of shipping labels, and more.
 Learn more about integrating PluginHive into your Shopify, WooCommerce, or another eCommerce platform by reaching out to our customer support team.